grafana/agent/docs/sources/flow/reference/components/remote.git.md

 You must set the `repository` attribute to a repository address that Git would recognize with a `git clone REPOSITORY_ADDRESS` command, such as `https://github.com/grafana/agent.git`.

-The `revision` attribute, when provided, must be set to a valid branch, tag, or commit SHA within the repository.
+When provided, the `revision` attribute must be set to a valid branch, tag, or commit SHA within the repository.

 The `path` attribute must be set to a path which is accessible from the root of